tobecrazy/workflow-n8n/README.md

 ## Python and Package Management

 This setup includes the latest uv package manager for faster Python package installations.
 The container includes:
-- Python 3 with pip
+- Python 3 with pip (upgraded to latest version with PEP 668 compatibility)
-- uv (fast Python package installer and resolver)
+- uv and uvx (fast Python package installer and resolver, installed via official method)
-- Essential build tools for Python extensions
+- Essential build tools for Python extensions (gcc, musl-dev, libffi-dev)
+- System command aliases (python3→python, pip3→pip) for convenience

 ```
 # Example of installing Python packages in the container
 pip install package-name
-# or using uv (faster)
+# or using uv (faster, recommended)
 uv pip install package-name
+# or using uvx for running tools directly
+uvx tool-name
 ```

 ## Screenshot